 You just need to have moderate behavior, there are not many rules when you stay in shukubo.
 It is not so stiff.
 There is no special rule of clothing at shukubo but you should not wear gorgeous or exposed clothes.

-Most important things you need to have in shukubo is to have a gratitude.
+The most important thing you need to have in shukubo is to have gratitude.
 Especially when you eat dinner and breakfast, please have a meal with gratitude.
 You should eat everything as much as you can.
 Shukubo is quieter than other hotels and Inns, so please be careful to keep to drop sounds.

 There is no WI-FI service in temples.
 Please be released from the Internet and look back on yourself.

 You can make a reservation online in English and English coresidence in many shukubo recently.

 Recommended Shukubo (guesthouse in a temple) in Kyoto

 Kyoto is the most historical city in Japan and there are many temples in Kyoto.
 There also

 Many shukubo but we will show you three recommended shukubo in Kyoto.